 The Week in Review:

 13:30 Initial Jobless Claims are set to be released by the U.S Department of Labor.
-This figure represents the number of people that have filed first-time claims for unemployment insurance and is a key indicator of the strength of the labour market.
-A larger than anticipated number could lead to a depreciation of the USD.
+This figure represents the number of people filing for first-time state unemployment insurance.
+This is a keen indicator of the strength of the labour market.
+A low figure is likely to be bullish for the USD.

 18:00 The latest update of the Baker Hughes Rig Count will be released, providing an insight into the supply of oil via active rigs.
 This has count represents rigs exclusively used for oil.